Discover how easy it is to gain control of your life again

 Sometimes, a COPD exacerbation requires immediate emergency treatment.
 Go to the closest emergency room or call 911 if you experience:

 Many times, a COPD exacerbation can be effectively managed at home, under the care of your physician.
+However, there are times that you will need to alert your doctor to changes in your condition that could indicate that your COPD is worsening.
+Keep careful track of your symptoms and note anything that is new or that seems to be more severe.
 Report any of the following warning signs to your physician within 24 hours:

 For more information about COPD and prevention of COPD exacerbation, read: